werzl/CompanyInterviewApi/README.md

 # CompanyInterviewApi
-Api for paired programming during interview process
+Api for paired programming during interview process.

-Multiple solutions are available for working in .NET 6, .NET 5 and .NET Core 3.1.
-Run `dotnet --version` and open the sln file for the latest matching version
+For the purposes of the demo any updates to data models do **NOT** need to be saved to disk.

 # Tasks
 ## Buyout
 The buyout command allows a company to purchase another.
 This is done by updating multiple fields on the child company.